bholmesdev/bholmesdev/src/blog/4-git-shortcuts-that-define-my-workflow.md

 This command goes full-circle.
 If you're somehow too lazy to check out the latest `main` branch before starting anew, this will let you `gimme` and `woosh` all in one go!

 Not much to explain with this one.
 Just go forth into perfect boop-dom.

-## Thanks for reading!
-If this post helped you...

-I love writing about this sort of stuff.
-With this, I'm officially 7 posts into my goal to **post once a week in 2021!** Go ahead and [**drop a follow**](https://dev.to/bholmesdev) to hold me accountable 😁

-You can also 🐦 [find me on Twitter](https://twitter.com/BHolmesDev) for tens of tweets of month, and [visit my site](https://bholmes.dev) to learn more about my web dev journey.